ministryofjustice/court-hearing-event-receiver/README.md

 ---

-## Running integration tests
+## Running tests

-To run the Integration tests :
+To run the  tests :
-- Run `docker compose up localstack-cher` to start  localstack with SNS, S3 and any other dependent AWS services
+- Run `docker compose up localstack-cher` to start  localstack with SNS, S3, SQS and any other dependent AWS services
+- Run `./gradlew check`
 - Run `./gradlew integrationTest`